tek/exon/readme.md

 class Exon (tag :: Type) (a :: Type) where convertSegment :: Segment a -> Result a

-  appendSegments :: Result a -> Segment a -> Result a
+  appendSegment :: Result a -> Segment a -> Result a

   insertWhitespace :: Result a -> String -> Segment a -> Result a